uphold/uphold-sdk-android/README.md

 ## Bitreserve sdk sample

-Check the sample application to explore a application using the Bitreserve Android SDK
+Check the sample application to explore a application using the Bitreserve Android SDK.

 #### Building